sallareznov/mas-netlogo/README.md

-# collective-ia
+# mas-netlogo
-Collective intelligence simulation with NetLogo
+Modelizing multi-agents systems and simulating interactions with NetLogo